Daniele122898/ArgonautCore/Readme.md

 </p>
 <hr/>

-This includes functional types that help building more robust and provable functions as well as Database helpers / wrappers and Network helpers and wrappers.

 # !!
 Each project has their own in-depth readme. !!
 This Readme will just have general info.
 For usage and more info read the readme in the respective project folder :)